The Lobby Code

 6. Contact is not racing

 Door-to-door rubbing happens.
-Punting, dive-bombing, and turning into someone are not racing.
-The wheel that goes out of line owns the incident.
+Punting and turning in don't.
+The wheel out of line owns the incident.

 7. Lap one is sacred

-8. Mistakes are paid in time, not in metal
+8. Mistakes are paid in time, not metal

 TermDefinition

-Racing lineThe fastest path through a corner.
-Late apex on most circuit corners, geometric apex on long sweepers.
+Racing lineFastest path through a corner.
+Late apex on most circuit corners.

 OverlapHow far the trailing car's nose is up the side of the leading car.
-Where it gets measured varies by series: F1 measures at the apex, most online leagues at turn-in, ACC league play uses percentage thresholds.
-Our lobby decides where to look.
+Measurement point varies by series (apex, turn-in, percentage).

-Turn-inThe point at which the leading car commits to the corner.
-The overlap at turn-in is the decisive measurement.
+Turn-inWhen the leading car commits to the corner.
+Overlap at turn-in is the usual measurement.

-Dive-bombA late-braking lunge from too far back that can only end in contact or both cars running wide.
+Dive-bombLate-braking lunge from too far back.
+Can only end in contact or both cars wide.

-Send-it passAn aggressive late-brake from a reasonable distance that the attacker can complete cleanly if executed well.
+Send-it passAggressive late-brake from a reasonable distance the attacker can complete cleanly.

-Bump-and-runA deliberate light contact to a leading car's rear bumper to unsettle them through a corner.
-Acceptable on ovals and short tracks.
-Not on road courses.
+Bump-and-runLight contact to the leader's rear bumper to unsettle them through a corner.
+Acceptable on ovals, not road courses.

-SwitchbackThe defensive response to a dive-bomb.
-You let the attacker take the apex wide, then cut underneath them on exit.
+SwitchbackDefensive response to a dive-bomb.
+Let the attacker take the apex wide, cut under on exit.

-Racing incidentA collision where no single driver is solely at fault.
-Both contributed, both lost time.
+Racing incidentCollision where no driver is solely at fault.
 No penalty.

 Forza Motorsport default ruleset